← Back to Distinction 9

 English Translation

+Question IV.
 Whether the generation of the Son is terminated.

-1. Augustine in the book of Eighty-three Questions1: «He who is always being born is never born, and through this is never a son».
-Therefore no one ought to be called a son through generation, until the generation has been terminated; but the Word of the Father is rightly called perfect Son: therefore his generation is terminated.
+1. Augustine in the Book of Eighty-Three Questions1: "He who is always being born is never born, and accordingly is never a son."
+Therefore no one is to be called a son through generation, until the generation

-3. Likewise, it is more noble to be generated than to be generating, since being generated is the way to the generated being, and not the converse; but what is more noble is to be attributed to God: therefore "to have been generated" must rather be attributed to him than "to be generated": therefore the generation of the Son is said in [its state of] termination.
+3. Likewise, it is more noble to be generated than to be generating, because to be generating is the way to being-generated, and not conversely; but what is more noble is to be attributed to God: therefore being-generated ought rather to be attributed to him than being-generating: therefore the generation of the Son is spoken of as in [its] termination.

 On the contrary:

-1. Damascene4: «God, being infinitely and without time, generates infinitely and unceasingly»: therefore the generation is never terminated.
+1. The Damascene4: "God, being infinitely and without time, generates infinitely and unceasingly": therefore the generation never terminates.

-I respond: For the understanding of the foregoing it is to be noted that there are certain [things] in which to-be and to-have-been-made are the same, yet to-become and to-be differ, as are those things whose being is permanent and does not depend wholly on the producing principle7, but rather have some ground of subsisting within themselves, either through their own principles or through [those of] a subject, as substances and innate accidents.
-There are certain [things] in which to-be and to-have-been-made differ, yet to-become and to-be are the same, as are successive [things], whose being depends wholly on the producing principle existing in its actuality, as are motions and changes.
-There are certain [things] in which to-become and to-be and to-have-been-made are the same, as are those things which have permanent being and totally depend on the producing principle, existing in its actuality in the same mode by which [it existed] at the beginning8, not only in itself but also with respect to the produced [thing], so that a like mode of actuality is observed as to both; and such are influences, whether corporeal or spiritual.
-Hence Augustine in the eighth [book] On Genesis according to the Letter9 says that light is always being born and, while it is being born, it is, whence the air is always illuminated and is always being illuminated.
-He says quite similarly10 of the spiritual light which is grace.
+Respondeo: For the understanding of the foregoing it must be noted that there are some things in which to-be and to-have-been-made are the same, but to-become and to-be differ — as are those whose being is permanent and does not depend wholly upon the producing principle8, but rather have some ground of subsisting within themselves, whether through their own principles or [those] of the subject, as substances and innate accidents.
+There are some in which to-be and to-have-been-made differ, but to-become and to-be are the same — as are successive things, whose being depends wholly upon the producing principle as existing in its actuality, as are motions and changes.
+There are some in which to-become and to-be and to-have-been-made are the same — as are those which have permanent being and depend totally upon the producing principle, as it exists in its actuality in the same mode by which [it existed] at the beginning9, not only in itself but also with respect to the produced thing, in such a way that a like mode of actuality is regarded with respect to both; and such are influences, whether bodily or spiritual.
+Hence Augustine in the eighth [book] On Genesis according to the Letter10 says that light is always being born and, while it is being born, it is, whence the air is always illumined and is always being illumined.
+He says11 entirely the same of the spiritual light, which is grace.

 Scholion